eyasayesh/Population-Dashboard-APP/README.md

 Population Dashboard App to learn Streamlit

 ## Inspired by streamlit tutorial
 Based on the streamlit tutorial blog.
-See [here] (https://blog.streamlit.io/crafting-a-dashboard-app-in-python-using-streamlit/) for more
+See [here](https://blog.streamlit.io/crafting-a-dashboard-app-in-python-using-streamlit/) for more information!